Youth Coed Basketball Registration has begun | New Bern’s Local News and Information – NewBernNow.com

 New Bern Parks and Recreation is beginning registration for Youth Coed Basketball League for ages 5 to 18.
 The league begins November 30th and will end in late February.
-The League is broken down to Mighty Mite League ages 5 to 7, Junior League ages 8 to 10, Midget League ages 11 to12, Prep League ages 13 to 15 and Seniors 3 on 3 league ages 16 to 18.
+The League is broken down to ages 5 to 7, 8 to 10, 11 to 12, 13 to 15, and 3 on 3 league ages 16 to 18.
 The participants age on December 31, 2021, determines eligibility for a league.

 Registration fee $40 for City residents and $70 for Non-City residents.
 Registration ends Friday, December 3rd or until rosters are full, whichever comes first.
 Players can register online at www.newbernnc.gov, or in person at the West New Bern Recreation Center 1225 Pinetree Drive.